Please enter your name, email and zip code below to sign up!

 Homelessness and hunger are problems many Detroit residents must deal with day in and day out.
-That's why the Eastern Michigan Division of the Salvation Army is proud to participate in the Bed & Bread Club.
-We're dedicated to feeding the hungry residents of Detroit who are unable to make it to a soup kitchen, as well as to providing overnight shelter for those residents who cannot sleep in beds of their own.
+That's why the Eastern Michigan Division of The Salvation Army is proud to run the Bed & Bread Club.
+We're dedicated to feeding the hungry residents of Detroit who are unable to make it to a soup kitchen and providing overnight shelter for those residents who have no place to sleep.

-Thanks to the support of our incredible donors and corporate sponsors, we are able to serve over 1.4 million meals and provide over 131,000 nights of shelter to those in need throughout the year.
+Thanks to the support of our incredible donors and corporate sponsors, we are able to serve more than 1.3 million meals and provide more than 111,000 nights of shelter to those in need throughout the year.
 However, hunger and homelessness still persist in our community.
 Your continued support can help us provide more.
 Consider joining the Bed & Bread Club for just $10/month or a $120 donation and help us continue to feed and shelter our neighbors in need.

-Each day, no matter the weather, our Bed & Bread Club truck drivers make their way through all of Detroit, traveling multiple routes to make over 60 stops to feed the hungry.
-That even includes holidays and days when the weather may prove dangerous, because we understand that hunger doesn't take any days off.
+Each day our Bed & Bread Club truck drivers make their way through Detroit, traveling multiple routes and making 57 stops to feed the hungry.
+That includes holidays and days when the weather may prove dangerous, because we understand that hunger doesn't take any days off.
 On days so cold that schools and businesses must close and even the postal service can't deliver mail, our trucks deliver hundreds of meals to people who otherwise would not eat at all.

 As is the case in many cities across America, Detroit has its share of economically depressed areas, making access to quality food and shelter more difficult.
 The Bed & Bread Club is just one of many ways in which the Eastern Michigan Division of The Salvation Army strives to provide support for these Detroit communities.